Users |

 |

-One of the great rarities of the series of 5 Sols struck for the Monneron Brothers.
+One of the great rarities of the series of 5 Sols struck for the Monneron Brothers is the silver plated type, much scarcer that the gilt variety.
 Matthew Boulton and James Watt used the world's first industrial process steam driven coin press to manufacture these.
 Until I write a monograph on these please see the available links below.
 I may now have a good representative collection of the 5 Sol types in this series.
 I never thought I'd find an affordable silver type, they are extremely rare and the one I have seen was in excellent shape and cost many thousands at auction.
 So, I have this damaged one that was actually holed and plugged at two places, you take what you can get.
 I'll let the other listings describe further details.
 [New Note: I have located an affordable silver plated (perhaps solid??) which you can see here at this: [ link ] .
-As described and illustrated in Reynaud, this beat up example here is a coin that was silver plated somewhere other than Soho.
-The nice one (EF) has a much thicker silver plating and actually need to be evaluated further to eliminated the possibility of the other example being solid silver, which is considerably rarer.
+As described and illustrated in Reynaud, this beat up example here is a coin that was silver plated somewhere other than the Soho mint.
+The nice one (EF) has a much thicker silver plating and actually needs to be evaluated further to eliminate the possibility of it being solid silver, which is considerably rarer.
+Valuable Tip for collectors: if a little wear exposes the bronze then you probably have a post mint silvering, which is fake.

 KM & Mazzard both indicate the silver type and KM omits the gold.
 I believe both are gilt (plated) but there's a good chance that Boulton made presentation or advertising pieces in solid silver, not his usual metal.
 In any case I know for sure Boulton made presentation gilt gold of many of his coins from the earliest time.
 The silver requires more research.
 The series presents itself in varying weights, this one weighs 26.90 grams at 40 mm.

 I did a sampling survey of all the 5 Soles appearing in the records of ACSearch data archives.
 I examined 289 examples.
 Only 4 had Roman numeral dates.
 There were 3 examples in silver, one was clearly a plated silver type; there were 2 gilt (gold) plated examples.
-I did a similar survey for the top 3 or 4 French coin dealers, but w/o an number sampling, - none had a Roman numeral type I.
+I did a similar survey for the top 3 or 4 French coin dealers, but w/o number sampling, - none had a Roman numeral Type I (1791).

 VIEW & DOWNLOAD: